-Representatives of the District may, during reasonable hours of all working shifts of the User, enter upon the premises of each User subject to this Ordinance for the purpose of installing, maintaining and inspecting measurement or sampling devices or equipment; for conducting necessary measuring, gauging and sampling operations; for inspecting or examining facilities, premises, installations and processes; and for inspection and copying of records.
+Representatives of the District may, during the business hours of any working shift of the User, enter upon the User's premises for the purposes of installing, maintaining and inspecting measurement and sampling equipment; conducting measuring and sampling operations; inspecting and examining the premises, including its installations and processes; and inspecting and copying records.

-Users shall, when required by the District, pump out vaults where water meters are located to provide safe access to District personnel for the purpose of meter reading and meter verification.
+Users shall, when required by the District, pump out vaults where water meters are located to provide safe access by District personnel for the purpose of meter reading and meter inspection.

 d.
-Liquid Quantity Measurements
+Flow Measurements

-Each sampling chamber wherein flow-proportional sampling is or must be performed pursuant to the requirements of Appendices B, C, and D of this Ordinance shall contain an accurate flow measuring device acceptable to the District.
+Each sampling chamber wherein flow-proportional sampling is or must be performed pursuant to the requirements of Appendices B, C, and D of this Ordinance shall contain an accurate flow measuring device approved by the District.